keyranova/stickytoolbar/README.md

 # stickytoolbar TinyMCE Plugin

-## For users of TinyMCE 5.1 or greater
+**For users of TinyMCE 5.1 or greater:**
 - this plugin is no longer necessary since the `toolbar_sticky` setting has been added by default.
 I will keep this repo alive for anyone still using it, but move over to using that since they finally added it in as a feature.

+**For users of TinyMCE below version 5.1:**
-Have a large amount of content in your wysiwyg editor and hate having to scroll up to use the toolbar buttons?
+- Have a large amount of content in your wysiwyg editor and hate having to scroll up to use the toolbar buttons?
 This is trying to solve that.

 ### Versions:
 - latest version is for TinyMCE 5